ultraio/docs-blockchain/docs/tutorials/guides/how-to-create-ultra-pro-wallet-using-toolkit.md

 ## Goal

-The goal of this tutorial is to create a new developer Ultra Pro Wallet on Mainnet, using the Ultra Toolkit.
+The goal of this tutorial is to create a new developer Ultra Pro Wallet on Mainnet, using the Ultra Tool Kit.
 You can use your Ultra Pro Wallet to directly interact with the blockchain.
 It is desireable for developers as it provides a more granular control over your account and allows it to be easily used for other tools and libraries like `cleos` or `Wharfkit`.

 ## Open and log in to the Ultra Wallet